John Grayken: Personal life

 Grayken divorced his first wife soon after he became a "tax refugee"; they reunited within a month of the final divorce decree, but divorced again six months later.
 Grayken later married actress Eilene Davidson in London, a British theatre producer and former actress.
 They have four children.

 As of 2015, they owned Pyrford Court, Surrey, which features prominently in the 1976 movie, The Omen.
 Pyrford Court is a Grade II listed 15-bedroom house, built in 1910 for Rupert Guinness, 2nd Earl of Iveagh.
 As of 2017, they live in a $70 million home in Chelsea, London, purchased through a company in Bermuda.

+In 2022, he was accused by the police in Delhi of criminal breach of trust, cheating, and criminal conspiracy.
+It is alleged that he personally became the beneficial owner of RattanIndia Finance, when he had told other shareholders that Lone Star Funds would do so.
+The police further claimed that the Reserve Bank of India had approved the ownership of RattanIndia Finance by Lone Star Funds, but had not approved Grayden's direct ownership as required under Indian law.